 Sidenote: Had they been actively canning during our tour, we could have sampled some straight off the belt.
 Love these guys!

-Brewed in celebration of Tampa’s annual Gasparilla Pirate Festival.
+Pictured above is Cigar Ciy Invasion Tropical Pale Ale: brewed in celebration of Tampa’s annual Gasparilla Pirate Festival.
 Does anything, anywhere sound more fun than a pirate festival?
-Nuh-uh.

-I know, this tour is a little out of order but get over it.
+I know, this tour is a little out of order but let’s move on.

-Brewhouse numero dos (putting that Spanish minor to good use, see?) was a lot like brewhouse #1 but on a much larger scale.
+Brewhouse #2 was a lot like brewhouse #1 but on a much larger scale.
 It’s also a storage room of sorts, obviously.
 It was here we tried horseradish beer.

-Sorry, there’s actually no information on that link.
-What gives CC?
-BUT, what I do remember is that the secret ingredient to this beer is horseradish – the product of an Iron Chef-esque brewing competition.
+What I remember about that one is that the secret ingredient to this beer is horseradish – the product of an Iron Chef-esque brewing competition.
 It was better than it sounds.
 Like ‘sour cream’ or ‘weiner schnitzel.’

-The tour ends back at Brewhouse #1 for beer sample #4 and restrooms for… well you can keep that number to yourself.
+The Cigar City brewery tour ends back at Brewhouse #1 for beer sample #4 and restrooms for… well you can keep that number to yourself.
 After the tour, check out the tasting bar just inside the main entrance which has all the Cigar City beers.
 Taste beer.
 Drank.
 Buy stuff.
 Drank.

 WHAT’S YOUR FAVORITE PART OF A BREWERY TOUR?